Wills Power of Attorney Legal Advice How it Works Pricing

 Can you mail ashes?

-Are there any health risks with scattering ashes?
+Are there any health hazards from scattering ashes?

 You are safe to handle ashes if the cremation has been undertaken by a professional.
 The cremation process is performed at extremely high temperatures to make sure there’s no potential contamination.